 All our products are wrapped in a muslin cloth bag which can be reuse/recycle to reduce ecological footprint.

 Rinse.
 Dry.
-Reuse the muslin bag included in our package to make almond milk.
+Reuse the muslin bag included in our package to make ricotta cheese.

-Strain the almond milk through our muslin bag into a container.
-Use right away or keep refrigerated in an airtight container for up to 3 days.
+Use right away or keep refrigerated in an airtight container for up to a week.